Who We Are

 The Sikh Coalition is a nonprofit and nonpartisan.
 Our funding comes from grants, private foundations, and individual donors.
 We receive no funding from any government agencies or institutions.

 Mission and Values

-Through the community, courtroom, classroom and halls of Congress, we are working towards a world where Sikhs, and other religious minorities in America, may freely practice their faith without bias and discrimination.
+Through the community, courtrooms, classrooms, and halls of Congress, we are working towards a world where Sikhs, and other religious minorities in America, may freely practice their faith without bias and discrimination.

-We strive to do this with integrity (sach) and selflessness (seva) – while knowing that our work can require unrelenting perseverance (sangarsh) on campaigns that can last years.
-We will always strive to do the right thing, even when it is not easy, clear or quick to reach that conclusion.
+We strive to do this with a commitment to truth (sach) and service (seva), while knowing that our work is an unrelenting struggle (sangarsh) that requires perseverance over years and even decades.
+We will always strive to do the right thing, even when it is not easy, clear, or quick to reach that conclusion.

 How We Do Our Work

 The Sikh Coalition’s work is carried out at the local, state, and federal levels.
 We employ our Legal, Policy, and Community Development programs, which are supported by our Media and Communications department.